Frequently Asked Questions

 Are you licensed and insured?

 Yes!
-Christian Liberty Academic Social Supports, LLC is a Limited Liability Corporation in the state of Washington and licensed in the City of Wenatchee.
-It is covered by business liability insurance.
-All Washington state licensing requirements are met.
+Christian Liberty Academic Social Supports, LLC is a registered Limited Liability Company in the state of Washington, maintains an active business license with the City of Wenatchee, and is fully covered by comprehensive commercial liability insurance.
+All applicable Washington state commercial registration and operational requirements are strictly maintained.

 What are your terms and conditions?

-Successful registration requires payment arrangements with FACTS Tuition Management prior to enrollment.
-Parents must also agree to the Guiding Principles.
-C.L.A.S.S. reserves the right to disenroll students for non-payment.
-Please visit our Financial page for complete details regarding tuition, fees, and payment schedules.
+Successful cohort registration requires established payment configurations with FACTS Management prior to session onboarding.
+Registered clients must also formally agree to our corporate Guiding Principles.
+C.L.A.S.S. reserves the right to suspend services or terminate the agreement for non-payment.
+Please consult our Finance page for comprehensive breakdowns regarding programmatic fees, annual balances, and scheduled installment timelines.

 Who is the Founder and Director of C.L.A.S.S.?

-Audra Keyanna is a certificated teacher and school administrator in the state of Washington, with over 21 years of experience as a mother and public-school special education teacher.
-A resident of the Upper Valley and Wenatchee Valley for 27 years, she has taught children of all ages ranging from preschool to age 18.
-In addition to serving as a teacher, she served as a church Children’s Director and is a specialist in youth development as the Commander of the Pangborn Composite Squadron, Civil Air Patrol.
+Audra Keyanna is a certificated educator and credentialed school administrator in the state of Washington, possessing over 24 years of personal and professional experience as a parent and public-school special education teacher.
+A resident of the Upper Valley and Wenatchee Valley for over 35 years, she has provided instructional expertise to individuals spanning preschool to age 40.
+In addition to her extensive history in public education, she has directed community-based non-profit programs and is highly specialized in structured leadership development, serving locally as the unit Commander for the Pangborn Composite Squadron, Civil Air Patrol.

 Let's Talk